-Brooks has developed an extensive trial practice, serving as first chair in close to 50 jury trials and has participated as counsel in dozens of arbitrations and mediations.
+Brooks has developed an extensive trial practice, serving as first chair in approximately 70 jury trials and has participated as counsel in dozens of arbitrations and mediations.
 He is frequently asked by clients and industry organizations to lecture on a variety of topics concerning insurance coverage and bad faith matters.

 Brooks is the former president of the Dauphin County Bar Association, and is the recent past vice president.
 He is also a member of the Pennsylvania Bar Association, Pennsylvania Defense Institute and the Pennsylvania Emergency Health Services Council.
 Brooks is currently on the Board of Pennsylvania Defense Institute and co-chair of Auto Law Committee of PDI.
 He serves on the Board of Directors for Tree 4 Hope, Inc.

 Brooks has almost 30 years’ legal experience in all aspects of Civil Litigation and Alternative Dispute Resolution (ADR) as an arbitrator and as an attorney representing interested parties in hundreds of arbitrations and mediations.
 These experiences, coupled with rigorous and in-depth ADR training, working with excellent mentors in the field and providing volunteer services, has led Brooks to a personal and professional commitment to the value of ADR in attempting to resolve the full spectrum of litigated and non-litigated disputes.